Tennis Elbow

 Musculoskeletal Specialist (16 years and over)

-Book appointment with MSK specialist or sign post to Moving Well service.
+Book appointment with MSK specialist or signpost to Moving Well service

-Patients can self refer to a physiotherapist (see external contacts for information).
 If the pain started after recent trauma advise to attend urgent care/A&E.

-Book a same day face to face appointment if there is a possible infected joint (i.e. sudden severe joint pain, feverish, new red hot swollen joint).
+Book a red face to face appointment if there is a possible infected joint (i.e. sudden severe joint pain, feverish, new red hot swollen joint).

 Testicular Problems